 WHY DANTE STILL RESONATES 700 YEARS LATER

 2021 marks the 700th anniversary of the death of master poet Dante Alighieri, creator of The Divine Comedy.
-It’s remarkable that over half a century later this classic prose remains as pertinent as ever.
+It’s remarkable that over half a century later this epic work remains as pertinent as ever.
 So why does it resonate so deeply with today’s reader, and which themes did Dante so astutely identify as timeless?

 Let’s begin by reducing the main crux of Inferno to four words - the punishment of sin.
 Dante highlighted a range of punishable actions for which retribution would be served, among them, political corruption, abuse of power (particularly the Church), avarice, violence, inequality, decadence and, of course, rejection of Faith.
 So, in drawing our attention to a range of human behaviours, he asks us to explore humanity, specifically the fragility of humanity.
 And his work remains timeless precisely because human nature never changes.
 Therefore, the big themes will always present and the success of humanity will continue to hang in the balance.

 The poem reveals fascinating similarities between the corruption and depravity, brutality (and also beauty) of ancient civilisations and the modern world.
 The underlying theme - that corruption of the Church and religious apathy threatens the spiritual stability of mankind - serves as a pertinent metaphor for the modern reader and is a timely reminder of the fragility of humanity; its ruination driven by moral and political decay, personal indifference, corporate degeneracy and the Establishment’s surrendering of its moral compass.

 Let’s explore the premise that human nature - human behaviour - remains constant and consider how today’s major issues may be linked to themes in the poem.
 These include Black Lives Matter, #MeToo, inequalities of wealth, gender and race, exploitation, climate change, Brexit wars, etc.